KennyGraham1/catalogofcatalogs/MERGE_IMPROVEMENTS.md

 ## Implementation Summary

-This document summarizes the comprehensive improvements made to `lib/merge.ts` based on seismological best practices from ISC-GEM, USGS ANSS, and academic research.
+This document summarizes the comprehensive improvements made to `lib/merge.ts` based on seismological best practices from ISC-GEM, international seismic networks, and academic research.

 ---